 There are four types of targets or sources for input and output redirection.

 Files: Files may be the source or destination of redirection.
-Specified as follows
+Specified as follows.

-may start with ./ ~/ / followed by path and filename.
+It may start with ./ ~/ / followed by path and filename.
 Or just a filename from the current working directory.
-If the file name conflicts with a command or keywork then a @ may be placed in front of the filename.
+If the file name conflicts with a command or keyword then a @ may be placed in front of the filename.

 Examples: ./thisfile or ~/thisfile or /usr… or @filename or filename